-One of the duties assigned to the DPO is the investigation of any breaches.
-Personal data breaches should be reported to the DPO for investigation.
-The DPO will conduct this with the support of BWLPC Parish Councillors.
-Investigations must be undertaken within one month of the report of a breach.
+The Clerk will investigate data breaches.
+The Clerk will conduct this with the support of BWLPC Parish Councillors.
+Investigations will be undertaken within one month of the report of a breach.
 Procedures are in place to detect, report and investigate a personal data breach.
 The ICO will be advised of a breach (within 3 days) where it is likely to result in a risk to the rights and freedoms of individuals - if, for example, it could result in discrimination, damage to reputation, financial loss, loss of confidentiality, or any other significant economic or social disadvantage.
-Where a breach is likely to result in a high risk to the rights and freedoms of individuals, the DPO will also have to notify those concerned directly.
+Where a breach is likely to result in a high risk to the rights and freedoms of individuals, the Clerk will also have to notify those concerned directly.
+A data breach could take the form of verbal, written and electric communication.

 It is unacceptable for non-authorised users to access IT using employees' log-in passwords or to use equipment while logged on.
-It is unacceptable for employees, volunteers and members to use IT in any way that may cause problems for the Council, for example the discussion of internal council matters on social media sites could result in reputational damage for the Council and to individuals.
+It is unacceptable for employees, volunteers and members and councillors to use IT in any way that may cause problems for the Council, for example the discussion of internal council matters on social media sites could result in reputational damage for the Council and to individuals.